Policy

 LAND OF ENCHANTMENT LEGACY FUND

-We are pleased to announce that ORD’s grant programs have recurring funding through the Land of Enchantment Legacy Fund.
-2024 will be the first year of distribution from New Mexico’s first-ever dedicated source of recurring funding for land, water, agriculture, and outdoor recreation projects.
-Both the Outdoor Equity Fund and the Trails+ Grant are among the ten programs from six agencies to receive this annual funding.
+We are pleased to announce that ORD’s grant programs receive recurring funding through the Land of Enchantment Legacy Fund, New Mexico’s first-ever dedicated source of recurring funding for conservation, prioritizing land and water stewardship, forest and watershed health, outdoor recreation and infrastructure, agriculture and working lands, historic preservation, and wildlife species protection.
+FY25 was the first year of distribution and the Outdoor Equity Fund and the Outdoor Recreation Trails+ Grant received and distributed $468,000 and $1.41 million respectively.
+These ORD grant programs were among ten programs from six state agencies to receive this annual funding.
+22 Outdoor Equity Fund grants and four Outdoor Recreation Trails+ Grant projects were funded by the Land of Enchantment Legacy Fund in the inaugural year.

-The Land of Enchantment Legacy Fund is a dedicated source of recurring funding for conservation, prioritizing land and water stewardship, forest and watershed health, outdoor recreation and infrastructure, agriculture and working lands, historic preservation, and wildlife species protection.
 The Fund is set up to support existing programs that have either not been funded or been funded sporadically in the past.
 See where these state funds are being utilized with this interactive map.

 OUTSTANDING NATIONAL RESOURCE WATERS PETITION